 12-14 May, 2017

 Entitled ‘Darkest Just Before the Dawn?’
-LMC 2017 will consider the severe challenges facing the West and seek to identify the opportunities that may arise in these bleakest moments.
+LMC 2017 considered the severe challenges facing the West and sought to identify the opportunities that may arise in these bleakest moments.

 The EU’s apparent inability to handle immigration, prevent terrorist attacks and revitalise the economy has produced dissatisfaction and fed populism amongst its populations.
 The bloodshed in Syria still seems endless and insoluble.
 Russia’s growing militarism, use of disinformation and malicious cyber activities have demonstrated its determination to exploit every crack in the West’s solidarity and to change the world order.
 China, among others, is quietly determined to assert that there are other ways to live and other rules to follow.
 Daesh continues to spread its networks throughout Europe, demanding constant alertness.
 Influence operations in the cyber space challenge our on-line way of life and demand new solutions.
 As if this were not enough, dealing with climate change and its consequences remain global questions.
 These are the ingredients of a strategic challenge to the West.
 They demand not just responses, but fundamental adaptation and change.

-There is good reason to be gloomy but this is not a strategy.
-It is no longer possible to ignore the flaws in the existing world system.
-These testing times demand unity and action, rethinking and restructuring.
-It may be dark, but we can look for ways to help the dawn to break again.
+There was a good reason to be gloomy but this was not a strategy.
+It was no longer possible to ignore the flaws in the existing world system.
+These testing times demanded unity and action, rethinking and restructuring.
+It may have been dark, but we looked for ways to help the dawn to break again.

-Estonia, which holds the Presidency of the EU in the second half of 2017, and the LMC 2017 is a perfect place to consider solutions.
+Estonia, which holds the Presidency of the EU in the second half of 2017, and the LMC 2017 was a perfect place to consider solutions.